Manosir/ammonia-ml-catalyst-discovery/README.md

 | Memory | Store plans, inputs, outputs, metrics, failures, and decisions. |
 | Reporter | Produce reproducible Markdown and JSON experiment reports. |

-The first autonomous demonstration should select a small batch of candidates using performance, uncertainty, and composition-cost objectives while requiring human approval before any expensive DFT execution.
+The first autonomous demonstration should select a small batch of candidates using performance, uncertainty, and composition-cost objectives, and require human approval before any expensive DFT execution.

 ## Testing and continuous integration